 You need to borrow a large amount

 If you’re facing medical bills, home repairs or other large expenses, you might not have enough available credit on a credit card to cover the costs.
 Or maybe you have enough credit, but you won’t be able to pay off the balance fast enough to avoid super-high interest charges.
-A payday alternative loan — typically available in amounts of $200 to $1,000 — may not be enough to meet your needs, either.
+A payday alternative loan — typically available in amounts up to $2,000 — may not be enough to meet your needs, either.

 With a long-term personal loan, you may be able to borrow up to $50,000 or more and pay it back over a period of five to seven years or even longer, depending on your credit history and the lender’s requirements.